Feel free to contact us if you have any additional questions or concerns.

 Every year, we treat around 800 patients who are recovering from disabilities caused by injuries or illnesses.

-Your physician or a healthcare provider will coordinate your continued rehabilitative care, so it’s important to discuss your options and preferences with them.
 You may request Northern Colorado Rehabilitation Hospital through your physician or a healthcare provider who will take the proper steps to coordinate your care with us.
-To ensure we are the best fit for your medical needs, all potential patients are evaluated individually to ensure an appropriate admission to the right hospital setting for their recovery.
+To ensure we are the best fit for your medical needs, all potential patients are evaluated individually.

 Yes.
-We often treat patients surrounding areas throughout Northern Colorado, Southern Wyoming and Western Nebraska.
+We often treat patients surrounding areas throughout Colorado, Wyoming and Western Nebraska.